Today’s Quote: “Never sacrifice what you want most for what you want in the moment.” -Unknown

 Thank you Jesus!

-And those amazing kinds of relationships; that is what God has in store for those of us who surrender our lives to him.
+And those amazing kinds of relationships; that is what he has in store for those of us who surrender our lives to him.

 And just as He created each of us completely unique, He created a completely unique love story for each one of us.